Skip to content

 netsh advfirewall export "$Env:USERPROFILE\Desktop\FirewallBackup.wfw"

-This creates a backup file called “FirewallBackup.wfw” on your Desktop.
+This creates a backup file named “FirewallBackup.wfw” right on your Desktop.
 What happens?
-Your firewall settings are saved as a single file you can use anytime.
+Your firewall settings get saved into one file that you can use whenever you need it.

 To Restore Your Settings: